cagox/quest/docs/Quest/README.md

 I foresee the following milestones.
 This may change as the project progresses of course.

 1. ~~Initial Character implementation~~
-2. Initial room implementation.
+2. ~~Initial room implementation.~~
-3. Initial Game Loop and the ability to look at the room.
+3. ~~Initial Game Loop~~ and the ability to look at the room.
 4. The ability to move between two rooms.
 5. The World Grid.
 A map of rooms.
 6. Items, and the ability to look at them and pick them up.
 7. The ability to add challenges or locks on rooms.
+8. More advanced map layout.
+9. Map command or item.
+10. multi-floor maps.